MicrosoftDocs/sql-docs/docs/machine-learning/r/reference/microsoftml/mutualinformation.md

 `X` and `Y`, `p(x)` and `p(y)` are the marginal probability density functions of `X` and `Y` respectively.
-In general, a higher mutual information between the dependent variable (or label) and an independent varialbe (or feature) means that the label has higher mutual dependence over that feature.
+In general, a higher mutual information between the dependent variable (or label) and an independent variable (or feature) means that the label has higher mutual dependence over that feature.

 The mutual information feature selection mode selects the features based on